BINF-6310L-8310L-Spring25/Problem_Set_09_HMM_2/README.md

 ## Problem 2 - Hidden States

-Remember we have two methods for assessing the hidden states associated with our
+Remember we have two methods for assessing the hidden states associated with our sequence above.
+We can calculate the probability of being at any given hidden state at time T. We can also find the most likely sequence of hidden states given our observations.

+Conduct both of these analysis types and report the most likely hidden states.

+## Problem 3 - Tuning a parameter

+In the model above you'll notice that there is a small probability of the hidden state "start" emitting the state "other" aka sometimes our genes do not start with a start codon!
+There are alternative start codons that organisms can utilize to start a gene sequence.

+You have a sequence from an unusual new species that you _think_ might be using alternative start codons at a higher rate than you based your model on

+Here is the sequence

+**CUA  GCG  UCG  GAG  CAU  UAA  UCU  CCG  UCG  GUG  UGA  AUG**